 Our Christmas Cactus starter plants come rooted with two plants per cell and at least two pads per plant.
-To bloom them naturally by the holiday season (Thanksgiving to Christmas), the best time to start is mid-summer.
+To bloom them naturally by the holiday season (Thanksgiving to Christmas), the best time to start is early-summer.
 Available for delivery May thru July, these Christmas Cactus are a choice product to have on hand if you are open in the winter.For more information, take a look at this article from the Clemson Cooperative Extension (opens in a new window).

 Unlike other cactus, do not let Christmas Cactus dry out between waterings.
 This is even more important when buds set and bloom.
 The Christmas Cactus does not like heat, but it thrives in a humid atmosphere.
 It should not be placed in a spot where the temperature constantly changes, such as by air vents, heaters, or doors that open and close.
 If you must fertilize, then it is best to do so when the cactus is not blooming.
 The ideal time to fertilize is between the months of April and September.